 A few years ago, when I was still a digital financial-news manager, it wasn’t uncommon for me to edit 15 pieces in one day.
 And write two myself.
 And manage the homepage.
 And work on SEO.
 And edit the day’s headlines.
-And put out the various fires that were bound to spring up no matter how well we’d planned the day’s coverage.
+And put out the various fires that were bound to spring up no matter how well we’d planned our coverage.

 When I first made the leap into corporate editing, I couldn’t believe how much slower-paced it was.
 It made me twitchy.